 Attractions include a series of Highland Games and a whole host of musical events including the world famous annual Hebridean Celtic Music Festival.

-Broad Bay House is situated in an unspoilt crofting community in a beachside location about 7 miles north of Stornoway on the east coast of the Isle of Lewis, providing easy access to the airport and ferry terminal.
+Broad Bay House is situated in a small working crofting community in a beachside location about 7 miles north of Stornoway on the east coast of the Isle of Lewis, providing easy access to the airport and ferry terminal.
 It enjoys a stunning coastal location with direct access to the beach some 60 feet away and views across the Minch to the mountains on the Scottish mainland.

 We are very experienced in helping guests with travel arrangements, so please feel free to call to discuss your requirements